 Does Iceland have good coffee?

 What about coffee to go?
 Well, most of the cafés in Reykjavík sell a wide variety of coffee (beans and ground) for you to take with you on your travels.
 After all, a fresh cup of coffee when you wake up in your camper van is a must! isn't it?
 The Reykjavík coffee scene is very vibrant, the aroma of freshly brewed coffee seems to follow you as you wander through the city.
-Here are some of our favorite places to grab a coffee whilst in Reykjavík.
+Here are some of our favorite places to grab a coffee whilst in Reykjavík city.

 The best coffee shops in Reykjavík